yonseicasl/NeuroSpector/README.md

 			 --metric=energy

 ### Analyzer
-The `analyzer` mode of NeuroSpector simply evaluates the energy and cycle costs of an accelerator for a provided scheduling option.
-A combinatorial case of dataflow and mapping in an accelerator is represented via the notion of scheduling table.
-The following command invokes NeuroSpector to calculate the cost metrics of Eyeriss for ResNet-50 layers based on a given scheduling option.
+The `analyzer` mode of NeuroSpector simply evaluates the energy and cycle costs of an accelerator using a scheduling scheme provided in the `--scheduling_table` option of a run command.
+A combinatorial case of dataflow and mapping in an accelerator is represented via the notion of scheduling table in NeuroSpector.
+The following command invokes NeuroSpector to calculate the cost metrics of Eyeriss for ResNet-50 layers based on the given scheduling option.

 	$ ./NeuroSpector --run_type=analyzer\
 			 --accelerator=configs/accelerators/eyeriss.cfg\